Annette Beard: Later years

-Having remained in touch with her former bandmates, Beard soon found herself back in the public eye following a reunion with Reeves and Ashford during a benefit concert for actor Will Geer in Los Angeles.
+Having remained in touch with her former bandmates, Helton soon found herself back in the public eye following a reunion with Reeves and Ashford during a benefit concert for actor Will Geer in Los Angeles.
 In the mid-1980s, she and Rosalind filed suit against Motown for back royalties; several years before Reeves would do the same.
 Sensing a return to performing, she reunited again with Reeves and Ashford, releasing the "Heat Wave"-styled pop of "Step into My Shoes" in 1989.
 This reunion lead to several tours across the US and UK.
 In 1995, Beard joined Reeves, Ashford, Betty Kelly and Lois Reeves, as Martha and the Vandellas were inducted to the Rock & Roll Hall of Fame.

 In 2005, after 30 years of employment in the outpatient lab of Saint John's Hospital, Beard retired.

-As of 2011, Helton And Ashford separated from Reeves and Annette and Rosalind continue perform all over the world as "The Original Vandellas" with lead singer, Roschelle Laughhunn.
-Annette resides in Ashland, Ohio, with her husband, and has two children, Derek and Michelle and one granddaughter, Candice Annette.
+As of 2011, Helton and Ashford separated from Reeves and continue perform all over the world as "The Original Vandellas" with, most notably Mary Wilson of the Supremes, Pat Lewis, and Roschelle Laughhunn.

+In 2006, Helton and Holmes appeared as the "Bingo Mamas" in the musical comedy "Father Bingo" which premiered at the Detroit Music Hall Center.

+In 2023, Helton and Holmes (with Laughhunn) provided backup vocals for the single "Vandellas Dance" with lead by Mark Scott from The Miracles.

+As of 2025, Helton (now known as Annette Sterling) appears with E. Young and Company.

+Annette resides in Ashland, Ohio, with her husband, Dann Simmons, and has two children, Derek and Michelle and one granddaughter.